TBD54566975/technical-steering-committee/templates/rfc.md

 Optional, but suggested for first drafts.
 Please consider:

-- What parts of the proposal do you expect to resolve through the RFC process before this gets merged?
+* What parts of the proposal do you expect to resolve through the RFC process before this gets merged?
-- What parts of the proposal do you expect to resolve through implementation of this change before stabilization?
+* What parts of the proposal do you expect to resolve through the implementation of this change before stabilization?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+* What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 # Future possibilities